The Craft: Legacy: Development

-A straight-to-DVD sequel to The Craft was in the works circa 2010, but was terminated.
-In May 2016, Sony Pictures announced that a sequel to The Craft was in development and would be written and directed by Leigh Janiak.
+A straight-to-DVD sequel to The Craft was in the works circa 2010, but never moved forward.
+In May 2016, Sony Pictures announced that a sequel was in development and would be written and directed by Leigh Janiak.
 The announcement of the sequel spawned negative reactions from fans of the original.

-In March 2019 Zoe Lister-Jones was named as writer and director of the soft reboot, with Jason Blum as producer under his Blumhouse Productions banner, with Andrew Fleming (director of the 1996 film) as executive producer, and Columbia Pictures distributing.
+In March 2019, Zoe Lister-Jones was named as writer and director of the soft reboot, with Jason Blum as producer under his Blumhouse Productions banner, Andrew Fleming (director of the 1996 film) as executive producer, and Columbia Pictures distributing.

 Casting

 In June 2019, Cailee Spaeny was set to star in the film.
 In September 2019, Gideon Adlon, Lovie Simone, and Zoey Luna joined the cast as the other witches.
 In October 2019, Nicholas Galitzine, David Duchovny, Julian Grey, and Michelle Monaghan were also added, and in November 2019, Donald MacLean Jr. was cast.

 Filming

 Principal photography began in October 2019.
-During filming in Toronto, director Zoe Lister-Jones explained in an on-set interview that The Craft sequel “... centers on young people, and young women specifically coming into their power in today’s current climate..."
+During filming in Toronto, director Zoe Lister-Jones explained in an on-set interview that The Craft sequel "centers on young people, and young women specifically coming into their power in today's current climate".